BLUEGREEN WATER TECHNOLOGIES LAUNCHES CLEAN WATER PROGRAM TO SERVE UNDERPRIVILEGED COMMUNITIES

 Available to underprivileged communities suffering from recurring untreatable toxic cyanobacterial blooms.

-CLEVELAND , OHIO, UNITED STATES, March 13, 2023 /EINPresswire.com/ -- BlueGreen Water Technologies (BlueGreen) announces The Clean Water Program, an initiative to provide access to clean and healthy water in underprivileged communities in 2023.
+BATON ROUGE, LOUISIANA , UNITED STATES, March 14, 2023 /EINPresswire.com/ -- BlueGreen Water Technologies (BlueGreen) announces The Clean Water Program, an initiative to provide access to clean and healthy water in underprivileged communities in 2023.
 Through the new Clean Water Program, BlueGreen water scientists are committing their time and expertise to deliver quality pro-bono lake remediation services to disadvantaged communities that cannot afford treatment of recurring harmful algal blooms.

 “We are excited to launch The Clean Water Program to assist communities struggling with a lack of access to healthy water,” said Eyal Harel, CEO, BlueGreen.
 “Water is our most precious natural resource, and we believe access to clean water is a human right.
 BlueGreen’s Clean Water Program furthers our mission to restore and optimize the health and safety of water bodies worldwide.”